The-OpenROAD-Project/OpenROAD/src/TritonRoute/README.md

 is inspired by the
 [ISPD-2018 initial detailed routing contest](http://www.ispd.cc/contests/18/).
 However, the current framework differs and is built from scratch, aiming for an industrial-oriented scalable and flexible flow.
-Currently, the router only has a limited support of block-level designs with standard cells and macros for CLN65LP.

 TritonRoute was developed by graduate students Lutong Wang and Bangqi Xu from UC San Diego, and serves as the detailed router in the